Empower3D

 - Professional development: Resume and cover letter writing, interview skills, labour market research, teamwork, and professional etiquette

-- Employment skills development: Occupational health and safety, trades math, WHMIS, and PPE
+- Manufacturing skills development: Occupational health and safety, trades math, and technical skills related to the participant’s area of interest

 Facilitators

-Classes will be led by our team of Employment Specialist.
-Our instructors will cater the teaching materials to the individual participants and will help them find work experience through our employer partner.
-Our instructors will support our participants with everything from resume and cover letter creation, to interviewing, and securing a work experience.
+Classes are be led by our team of Employment Specialists.
+Our instructors cater the teaching materials to the individual participants and provide support with everything from resume and cover letter creation, to interviewing, and securing a work experience through our employment partner.

-Our Case Manager will support and check-in with each participant throughout the program.
+Our Case Manager supports and checks-in with each participant throughout the program.

 Work Experience